whaakman/azure-docs.nl-nl/includes/virtual-machines-common-manage-availability.md

-## Understand VM Reboots - maintenance vs. downtime
+## <a name="understand-vm-reboots---maintenance-vs-downtime"></a>Understand VM Reboots - maintenance vs. downtime
-<a id="understand-vm-reboots---maintenance-vs-downtime" class="xliff"></a>
 There are three scenarios that can lead to virtual machine in Azure being impacted: unplanned hardware maintenance, unexpected downtime and, planned maintenance.

 * **Unplanned Hardware Maintenance Event** occurs when the Azure platform predicts that the hardware or any platform component associated to a physical machine, is about to fail.
 When the platform predicts a failure, it will issue an unplanned hardware maintenance event to reduce the impact to the virtual machines hosted on that hardware.
 Azure uses Live Migration technology to migrate the Virtual Machines from the failing hardware to a healthy physical machine.
 Live Migration is a VM preserving operation that only pauses the Virtual Machine for a short time.
 Memory, open files, and network connections are maintained, but performance might be reduced before and/or after the event.
-In cases where Live Migration cannot be used, the the VM will experience Unexpected Downtime, as described below.
+In cases where Live Migration cannot be used, the VM will experience Unexpected Downtime, as described below.

 * **An Unexpected Downtime** rarely occurs when the hardware or the physical infrastructure underlying your virtual machine has faulted in some way.
 This may include local network failures, local disk failures, or other rack level failures.
 When such a failure is detected, the Azure platform automatically migrates (heals) your virtual machine to a healthy physical machine.
 During the healing procedure, virtual machines experience downtime (reboot) and in some cases loss of the temporary drive.
 The attached OS and data disks are always preserved.